How walking can help relieve failed back surgery syndrome

 One of the most beneficial activities to reduce the pain of FBSS is to walk.
-Yes, that may seem counterintuitive, especially if you are in severe pain, but walking can help loosen your muscles and prevent you from enduring even worse pain by being immobile.
+Walking can help loosen your muscles and prevent you from enduring even worse pain by being immobile.
 To learn more about the benefits of walking in easing the pain and discomfort associated with failed back surgery syndrome, as well as how Laser Spine Institute can help you find lasting relief, read the following article.

 Walking outside or on a treadmill to treat FBSS can be a great way to get your heart and lungs pumping and can also help you:

-- Maintain bone and muscle mass — Long stretches of inactivity can weaken both bones and muscles, but exercise can help keep them functioning properly.
+- Maintain bone and muscle mass.
+Long stretches of inactivity can weaken both bones and muscles.
+Exercise, on the other hand, can help keep them functioning properly.

-- Increase blood circulation — Better circulation allows the blood to pump nutrients to and pull toxins away from injured areas in the body, which may promote faster healing.
+- Increase blood circulation.
+Better circulation allows the blood to pump nutrients and pull toxins away from injured areas in the body.
+This allows the body to promote faster healing.

-While the benefits of walking typically outweigh inactivity, you should always check with your physician before starting any exercise plan, especially if you have been diagnosed with FBSS.
+While the benefits of walking typically outweigh inactivity, you should always check with your doctor before starting any exercise plan, especially if you have been diagnosed with failed back surgery syndrome.

 Laser Spine Institute treatment for failed back surgery syndrome

-Failed back surgery syndrome can be difficult to treat, and conservative methods such as walking, pain medication or physical therapy may not provide enough pain relief.
-If you are seeking additional treatment options, you should research the minimally invasive treatments at Laser Spine Institute to learn about the advantages of our minimally invasive treatments.
+Failed back surgery syndrome can be difficult to treat and conservative methods such as walking, pain medication or physical therapy may not provide enough pain relief.
+If you are seeking additional treatment options, you should contact the spine care experts at Laser Spine Institute to learn about the advantages of our minimally invasive treatments.